 Have you ever mentored a new believer?
 If not, plan to do so in the near future!
 It is one of the most exciting and inspiring assignments you will ever accept as a Christian.

 Here are some basic, fundamental steps a person might take during the first year as he/she mentors a new believer.
 These comments are not intended to be comprehensive, but can serve as a lauching pad for the exhilirating (have I mentioned this is EXCITING?) process.

 Initially, the mentor should advise the new believer about baptism, church membership, and church involvement.
 The mentor should be certain that the new believer is connected to a quality small group.
 In addition, the mentor should….

-1. Assist the new believer in securing a good, accurate, reader-friendly Study Bible.
+- Assist the new believer in securing a good, accurate, reader-friendly Study Bible.
 Ask the new believer to begin by slowly reading through the Gospel of John.
 Ask them to take notes from their reading.
 Discuss the passage and respond to their notes during each mentoring session.
 Get them started on some type of regular Bible Reading Plan.

-3. Lead the new believer to establish Christian disciplines.
+- Lead the new believer to establish Christian disciplines.
 A great resource is The Call to Follow Christ: Six Disciplines for New and Growing Believers (LifeWay).

-5. Guide the new believer to an appropriate ministry in their local church.
+- 5. Guide the new believer to an appropriate ministry in their local church.

+Had some good or bad experiences?
 Please share some of your suggestions and experiences in mentoring new believers.